18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 Frequently Asked Questions

-Because it does.
-Shame encodes in the right hemisphere before language develops, stored in implicit memory.
+• Because it does.
+Shame encodes in the right hemisphere before language develops and stores itself in implicit memory, below the reach of words, below conscious recall.
 This is why talk therapy alone often cannot resolve deep shame, and why body-based approaches show particular promise.

-The nervous system prefers the familiar, even when the familiar is painful.
+• The nervous system prefers the familiar, even when the familiar is painful.
 The cycle mirrors addiction: trigger, shame spiral, numbing, temporary relief, more shame, repeat.
-Tremblay and colleagues confirmed that high shame actively delayed recovery from substance use.
+Research shows that high shame actively delays recovery from substance use.